JosephYostos/Hands-on-workshop-for-Kubernetes-observability/README.md

 ## Tasks:
 1. Security Team require applying rule to disable all traffic by default.
-2. Dev team provided their application trtaffic reqirements and only connections between the components within each namespaces should be allowed as configured by the policies.
+2. DevOps team provided their application traffic reqirements and only connections between the components within each namespaces should be allowed as configured by the policies.

 ## Steps